 Not all mental health treatment occurs in a hospital or a therapist’s office.
 Nor are these options always the best.
 For some patients, an inpatient treatment program offers more care than is necessary.
 For others, an hour a week with a counselor or therapist is not enough time to address issues and begin a path to wellness.

 For an intermediate level of treatment, many patients turn to an intensive outpatient program (IOP), which encourages long-term, successful management of physical, emotional and mental health in a more concentrated setting.
-Sessions are held several days each week, for five hours per day, allowing patients to live at home and resume normal activities.
+Sessions are held multiple days each week, for several hours per day, allowing patients to live at home and resume normal activities during treatment.

 IOP settings provide support through group and individual therapies, medication management and mental health education.
 Throughout the program, and if deemed appropriate, family members and referring physicians receive regular updates on a patient’s progress and treatment, allowing them to provide additional support to aid long-term healing.